 In addition, the museum collections include numerous artifacts pertaining to Nevada’s gaming industry such as early slot machines, gaming cheating devices, neon signage, an extensive textile collection that includes Hello Hollywood Hello show-girl costumes, and souvenirs produced by casinos.

-Our manuscript holdings focus upon the Great Basin, Nevada and the West and consist of over 3000 collections.
+Our manuscript holdings focus upon the Great Basin, Nevada, and the West and consist of over 3,000 collections.
 Collections range in size from a single item to several hundred cubic feet.
 The bulk of the materials date from the 1850s to the present and document the major events and activities which have shaped the state of Nevada throughout its history and development.
 Many of our collections relate to signature economic activities – mining, agriculture, gaming – or transportation, politics, and government.

-Collection materials include personal papers, topical collections, business records, churches, local governments and schools, as well as civic, educational, charitable, professional, labor and social organizations.
+Collection materials include the papers and records of individuals, businesses, churches, local governments, and schools, as well as civic, educational, charitable, professional, labor, and social organizations.

 NHS’s second building on S. Virginia Street, 1950s.
 NHS was located in the historic State Building where the Pioneer Center is today.